Daylami: Autumn

 Daylami ran next in the Irish Champion Stakes at Leopardstown in which he produced what was probably his best performance.
 Despite his win at Ascot, Daylami started only second favourite behind Royal Anthem, who had recently won the Group One International Stakes at York by eight lengths.
 The two horses so dominated the build-up to the race that one prominent bookmaker announced that they would treat the race as a match for betting purposes.
 After tracking the leaders in the early stages, Daylami moved through "easily" on the inside to take the lead in the straight and drew right away to win by nine lengths from the filly Dazzling Park, with Dream Well third and Royal Anthem fifth.
 His performance was given a figure of 136 by the official handicapper, the third highest recorded in Europe in the 1990s, behind only Generous and Peintre Celebre.

 Daylami was sent to Paris for the Prix de l'Arc de Triomphe in October, although his connections made it clear that the heavy ground would not suit their horse and even considered withdrawing him.
 He made no impression in the race and was eased down by Dettori in the straight, eventually finishing ninth behind Montjeu.

 In his final race, Daylami was sent to Florida for the Breeders' Cup Turf at Gulfstream Park.
 The venue, with its warm climate and tight, seven-furlong turf circuit was believed to be particularly challenging for European horses, with none of them having won when the Breeders' Cup was run there in 1989 and 1992.
 Dettori's ability on American tracks had also been questioned after he had ridden a "bizarre" race on Swain in the previous year's Classic.
 Buck's Boy led early, and exerted pressure from the front, running 1:10.60 for the first six furlongs.
 Daylami was always running prominently, and was moved up to third behind Buck's Boy and Royal Anthem entering the straight.
-He produced a powerful late run to take the lead inside the finl furlong and stayed on strongly to win by two and a half lengths from Royal Anthem with Buck's Boy third.
+He produced a powerful late run to take the lead inside the final furlong and stayed on strongly to win by two and a half lengths from Royal Anthem with Buck's Boy third.
 As he returned on Daylami after the race Dettori shouted "What about Swain now!" in reference to the criticism he had received.

 Daylami was then retired to stud.